guenchi/Raven/README.md

 ***generator***
 lalr | LALR(0) || X | X |

-`the Raven libraries generally work fine on the R6RS implatetion, except for some built on the c library which dependent on Chez Scheme's FFI interface.`
+`the Raven libraries generally work fine on the R6RS implatetion, except for some built on the c library which dependent on Chez Scheme's FFI.`

 The project Raven is surport by http://theschemer.org